María Sorté

-María Sorté (born María Harfuch Hidalgo on May 11, 1955 in Camargo, Chihuahua, Mexico) is a Mexican actress and singer.
+María Sorté (born María Harfuch Hidalgo on May 11, 1955) is a Mexican actress and singer.

 Biography

 Sorté was born May 11, 1955, in Camargo, Chihuahua, Mexico.
 Her parents were José Harfuch Stefano and Celia Hidalgo.
 She came to Mexico City to study medicine.
 With her husband, Javier García Paniagua (a politician), she has two sons – Omar and Adrian.
-Javier died of a heart attack.
-Omar García Harfuch is the Chief of Police in Mexico City.
+Javier died of a heart attack in 1998.
+Omar García Harfuch served as the Chief of Police in Mexico City from 2018 to 2023.
 She has six grandchildren.